DrRoad/short-term-forecasting/README.md

 * Image license: [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](images/LICENSE.md)
 * Output data license: [ODC Open Database License (ODbL)](data/output/LICENSE.md)

 Licenses and terms of the input data used can be found in their corresponding folders within the [data](https://www.dropbox.com/sh/vjo4gkfk6dlye6h/AAAQNltY7-Y4N9SQYjGZDHY5a?dl=0) folder on Dropbox.
-More information is provided in the [wiki](https://github.com/ENSYSTRA/short-term-forecasting/wiki).
+For more information, please see the [documentation](https://github.com/ENSYSTRA/short-term-forecasting/wiki/Data#terms-of-use).

 ## Credits